-Monthly Visual Inspections
+Weekly Visual Inspections

-The City will perform monthly visual inspections of high priority facilities in accordance with the developed SOPs to minimize the potential for pollutant discharge.
-The purpose of these monthly visual inspections is to identify evidence of spills or illicit discharge and immediately clean them up to prevent contact with precipitation or runoff.
-An electronic log tracks and records each inspection.
+The City will perform weekly visual inspections of high priority facilities in accordance with the developed SOPs to minimize the potential for pollutant discharge.
+The purpose of these weekly visual inspections is to identify evidence of spills or illicit discharge and immediately clean them up to prevent contact with precipitation or runoff.
+A log has been created for every facility to track and record inspections.
 The inspection log includes spill reports that identifies any deficiencies and the corrective actions taken to rectify the deficiencies.

-Semi-Annual Comprehensive Inspections
+Quarterly Comprehensive Inspections

-At least twice per year, the City will conduct a comprehensive inspection of high priority facilities in accordance with developed SOPs.
+At least once per quarter, the City will conduct a comprehensive inspection of high priority facilities in accordance with developed SOPs.
 This comprehensive inspection will focus on waste storage areas, dumpsters, vehicle and equipment maintenance/fueling areas, material handling areas, and similar pollutant generating areas as stipulated in DEQ's permit requirements.
-An electronic log tracks and records each inspection.
+A log has been created for every facility to track and record quarterly comprehensive inspections.
 The inspection log includes spill reports that identifies any deficiencies and the corrective actions taken to rectify the deficiencies.